dlevine01/fernfolio-11ty-template/projects/parking ticket equity.md

 | Q |  | B 97 ST | SHORE FT PKWY
 | K | 60 | FURMAN ST |

 to actual mappable locations.

 <details>
     <summary>
-    I used the Department of City Planning-maintained [Geosupport](https://www.nyc.gov/site/planning/data-maps/open-data/dwn-gde-home.page) tool, a custom geocoder for New York City addresses.
+    I use of the the City's Geosupport tool, a custom geocoder for New York City addresses, to locate these tickets.
     </summary>

-Geosupport is a powerful tool, but also somewhat klunky to use and exacting in it's needs.
+The Department of City Planning-maintained [Geosupport](https://www.nyc.gov/site/planning/data-maps/open-data/dwn-gde-home.page) is a powerful tool, but also somewhat klunky to use and exacting in its needs.

 On the plus side, it knows how to handle quirky New York City addresses, like Queens house numbers with dashes in the middle, or repeated street names.
 And, in addition to latitude/longitude point locations, it also returns local administrative geographies, like Community District, Census Tract, Police precinct, and street segment code, and projected X/Y point locations.